muldy/MissionReport/README.md

 https://github.com/Marginal/EDMarketConnector

-Needs python in windows, with some requirements TODO
+Needs python in windows, with some requirements

+!WIP!